 Outdoor Water Conservation Tips

-- Water early in the morning (before 10a.m) or later in the evening (after 6 p.m.) when temperatures are cooler and evaporation is minimized.
+- Know when to water.
+Water early in the morning (before 10a.m.) or later in the evening (after 6 p.m.) when temperatures are cooler and evaporation is minimized.

 - Know how much to water.
 The amount of water needed each week changes with the weather.
 Sign up to receive the Weekly Watering Number for information on how much to water every week between April and September.
 Different plants have different water needs, as well.
 Learn about plants that require less water and start incorporating them into your landscape.

 - Water thoroughly, and less frequently to develop a more robust root system.
 Plants that have larger root systems are more effective at accessing water and need to be watered less frequently.
 Many established landscapes and lawns need to be watered one or two times per week.
 Newer plantings, vegetables, and potted plants may need more frequent watering.
 Creating a watering schedule will help ensure that your plants get the right amount of water each week.